Guide to the Kansas Children’s Discovery Center in Topeka

 Stroller and Wheelchair Accessibility

 Strollers are welcome.
 However, it might be easier to leave in your car when it’s crowded.
-Wheelchairs are welcome and with the museum all being on one level, it’s fully accessible.
+Wheelchairs are welcome and it’s fully accessible.

 Seating Areas